obalogu2/financialMarket/README.md

 # financialMarket
-Computation in financial Market based on questions from Options, Futures and other derivatives by John C Hull Seventh Edition
+Computation in financial Market based on questions from Options, Futures and other derivatives by John C Hull 11e Edition

-I have post any solution lately because I have been busy with some of this Financial certifications
+I haven't posted any solution lately because I have been busy with some of these Financial certifications